PenguinDaBozo/VSDIATgrind/DAY 2.md

 <img width="469" height="378" alt="image" src="https://github.com/user-attachments/assets/22611588-4a5f-4ad5-a608-8fbd561f95d1" />

-For this line ot maintain the same scenario, ti should obtain adequate power from supply but there's not decoupling capacitors that will take care of this particular scenario.
-The power supply is the one to supply this line but its a bit far so possibility of volatage drop.
+For this line ot maintain the same scenario, it should obtain adequate power from supply, but there's not decoupling capacitors that will take care of this particular scenario.
+The power supply is the one to supply this line but its a bit far so there is a possibility of volatage drop.

-This a 16-bit bus:
+Let's dive deeper.
+This is a 16-bit bus:

 <img width="558" height="361" alt="image" src="https://github.com/user-attachments/assets/1b0e6aa7-927a-4a30-8680-3119e8aa795e" />

-One line is a logic 1 and there is a capacitor charged to VDD.
+Each line is a logic bit.
+When 1, it is charged to VDD.
 When 0 it is charged to GND.

 <img width="564" height="205" alt="image" src="https://github.com/user-attachments/assets/2a74c3d9-5729-411e-b0f7-3fc72827e377" />

-When you pass this particular logic to the inverter it will be inverted.
-ALl the charged to VDD will be charged to 0 all at the same time and vice versa.
+When you pass this particular logic to the inverter, it will be inverted.
+All the charged to VDD will be charged to 0 all at the same time and vice versa.
 But this will cause a problem since it all happens at the same time.
 Now we have a complete ground line, there is a ground bounce.
 If the size of this ground bounce exits the noise margin level, it might eneter into an undefined state, which is bad.

 For 0 to 1, it is basically the same and creates a voltage Droop and if it enters undefined state, then there will be uncertainty.